Maitreya: Maitreya devotion

 A famous episode during Xuanzang's travels illustrates his devotion to Maitreya.
 While sailing on the Ganges, he was overtaken by pirates who were going to sacrifice him to Durga.
 After asking for a moment of silence to meditate, Xuanzang meditated on Maitreya, praying he would be reborn in Tushita with him and focusing his thoughts on the bodhisattva.
 Xuanzang then had a vision of Maitreya seated on his glittering throne in Tushita surrounded by many devas.
 Then a storm came and the pirates, terrified, threw themselves at Xuanzang's feet.

 Modern Chinese Buddhist monks, such as Xuyun, have also been known to have dreamt of going to the Inner Court of Tushita.
 The modern Chinese reformer Taixu 太虛 (1890–1947), one of the key founders of Humanistic Buddhism, was also a devotee of Maitreya.
 He is known to have promoted devotional practices and liturgies focused on Maitreya and was even said to have propagated the "Maitreya School" (Cizong 慈宗).

-Maitreya devotion is most widely practice in Chinese Mahayana Buddhism, but it may also be found in other Chinese religions, like Yiguandao.
+Maitreya devotion is most widely practiced in Chinese Mahayana Buddhism, but it may also be found in other Chinese religions, like Yiguandao.

 Maitreya devotion was also popular in Silla Korea and in Japanese Buddhism.